Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Introduction

-Theoretical evidence for a continuous transition between the plaquette VBC and N\'eel-ordered states, and a resultant deconfined quantum critical point (DQCP) exhibiting emergent O(4) symmetry, has been provided by a combination of infinite density-matrix renormalization group (iDMRG) calculations and field-theoretical analysis~\cite{Lee-2019}, as well as recent tensor-network studies~\cite{Liu-2023}.
-Other works have argued for a weak first-order transition between these phases~\cite{Qian-2024,Chen-2024,Yang-2024b} and suggested that the DQCP might instead be proximate in parameter space~\cite{Qian-2024, Xi-2021}.
-In contrast to both these scenarios, recent numerical investigations using DMRG~\cite{Yang-2022}, exact diagonalization~\cite{Wang-2022,Nakano-2018,Ronquillo-2014}, pseudo-fermion functional renormalization group~\cite{Keles-2022}, and state-of-the-art neural-network quantum states~\cite{Luciano-2024,Mezera-2023} have all reported the presence of a QSL phase sandwiched between the plaquette VBC and N\'eel-ordered states.
+In contrast to both these scenarios, recent numerical investigations using DMRG~\cite{Yang-2022}, exact diagonalization~\cite{Wang-2022,Nakano-2018,Ronquillo-2014}, pf-FRG~\cite{Keles-2022}, and state-of-the-art neural-network quantum states~\cite{Luciano-2024,Mezera-2023} have all reported the presence of a QSL phase sandwiched between the plaquette VBC and N\'eel-ordered states.
 This QSL phase occupies a narrow parameter range, $0.77 \lesssim J_s/J_d \lesssim 0.82$~\cite{Yang-2022,Luciano-2024}.
-This raises the question of whether one can explore an extended parameter space to widen the window of QSL behavior, and identify its precise microscopic character, i.e., if it is gapped or gapless, as well as the nature of its low-energy gauge group.
+This raises the question of whether one can (i) explore an extended parameter space to widen the window of QSL behavior, and (ii) identify its precise microscopic character, i.e., if it is gapped or gapless, as well as the nature of its low-energy gauge group.